open-source-labs/Svelvet/README.md

 * Anu Sharma • [LinkedIn](https://www.linkedin.com/in/anu-sharma-6936a686/) • [Github](https://github.com/anulepau)

 ## How to Contribute
-The following is a list of features and improvements that any open source developer can iterate on.
+The following is a list of features and improvements for future open source developers.
 If you have any additional ideas, feel free to implement those as well!

 - Custom error handling
 - Increase test coverage for scalability